 Pursuant to O.C.G.A.
-16-11-129(i), if less than 90 days remain before the expiration of your license or if the previous license has expired within the last 30 days, you may purchase a temporary renewal license at the cost of $1.00.
+16-11-129(i), if the previous license has expired within the last 30 days, you may purchase a temporary renewal license at the cost of $1.00.
 The temporary renewal license is in the form of a paper receipt indicating the date on which the Court received your renewal application and shows the name, address, sex, age, and race of the applicant.
 This temporary renewal license expires 90 days from the date of issue.
 During the period of validity, the temporary renewal license, if carried on or about the holder's person together with the holder's previous license, shall be valid in the same manner and for the same purposes as a five-year license.
 Click here for more information.

 You will need to fill out an Affidavit of Lost or Stolen Weapons Carry License with one of our Court clerks.
 Additionally, there is a $6.00 fee for a replacement license, and said replacement is good for the duration of your original 5-year license period.
 Click here for more information.